programmer647/library/README.md

 Currently doing:
-improve overdue page so that it shows the book title and the name of the person who it is on loan to
+create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors

 Next steps:

-modify other pages to include better search that's used on return books page create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors see if the username can be the primary key if a method is put in to ensure there are no repeated usernames way for admin to view all books currently out of the library
+modify other pages to include better search that's used on return books page way for user to view all books they have reserved and have out of the library allow users to remove books they have reserved improve admin home page improve home page way for users to edit their details eg password or username add images of book covers to database change browse books page to include images and improve it - maybe make it like the school page add a way for admins to search for users

 improve search mechanism